-More on Judiciary
+More on Community Safety

 Washington, D.C. – Today Congressman John Rutherford (FL-4), former sheriff of Jacksonville, and Congresswoman Val Demings (FL-10), former chief of the Orlando Police Department, announced that they reintroduced H.R.
 1325, the Protect and Serve Act of 2019.
 This bill passed the House last year with overwhelming bipartisan support, but was not considered in the Senate.
 It would create federal penalties for individuals who deliberately target local, state, or federal law enforcement officers with violence.